ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ## Authorized users
 {: #authorized_users}

 {{site.data.keyword.contdelivery_short}} [service plans](https://cloud.ibm.com/catalog/services/continuous-delivery){:external} are defined and priced based on the number of authorized users for a service instance.
-Anyone who contributes to an effort must be counted as an authorized user, including:
+Individual contributors, including the following examples, are counted as authorized users:

- * Users who interact with issues, issues boards, source code, or other artifacts in a {{site.data.keyword.gitrepos}} repository.
+ * Users who interact with issues, issues boards, source code, or other artifacts in a {{site.data.keyword.gitrepos}} repository (repo).
  * Users who manipulate, trigger (either directly in the user interface or indirectly by committing to a repo), or view the status of a delivery pipeline.
  * Users who interact with the Eclipse Orion {{site.data.keyword.webide}}.